neonious/lowsync/doc/index.rst

 lowsync manual
 ##################

-A tool to program the neonious one and other low.js for ESP32 based devices with external IDEs.
-Allows the user to sync directories to the device, change settings, start/stop programs and more.
+A tool to program low.js for ESP32 based devices.
+Allows the user to flash low.js, sync directories to the device, change settings, start/stop programs, install/uninstall npm modules and build custom firmware.

 Getting started
 ==================